Ukraine Launching 'Book of Executioners' to Detail War Crimes

 "Next week, a special publication is to be launched – 'The Book of Executioners' – an information system to collect confirmation of data about war criminals, criminals from the Russian army," Zelenskyy said in a video address.

-"These are concrete facts about concrete individuals guilty of concrete cruel crimes against Ukrainians," Zelenskiyy said.
+"These are concrete facts about concrete individuals guilty of concrete cruel crimes against Ukrainians," Zelenskyy said.

 He cited the Kyiv suburb of Bucha, where investigators found what they say is evidence of mass executions.